11 Best Places to Visit in California in Winter

 Winter is the ideal time to sample the cuisine of Mendocino prepared from local ingredients, including an abundance of wild mushrooms.
 The winter rains allow the wild mushrooms to flourish in the Mendocino forests.
 Many local chefs take advantage of this gourmet bounty to prepare delicious dishes.

-Some of the best restaurants in Mendocino include Café Beaujolais known for its farm-to-table cuisine made from high-quality local ingredients, the MacCallum House Restaurant that offers seasonal tasting menus, and Trillium Cafe that specializes in contemporary California cuisine as well as classic French dishes.
+If you're looking for a nice meal, Café Beaujolais is known for its farm-to-table cuisine made from high-quality local ingredients, the MacCallum House Restaurant offers seasonal tasting menus and serves fabulous gourmet breakfast/brunch meals, and the upscale Trillium Cafe specializes in contemporary California cuisine.

-In addition to hiking and fine dining, whale watching also tops the list of wintertime things to do in Mendocino.
+Besides hiking and fine dining, you can also enjoy whale watching during the wintertime.
 Gray whales migrate along the Mendocino Coast from November through April; their spouts and tails can be spotted from the shore.
 The best places for whale watching are Mendocino Headlands State Park and the historic Point Arena Lighthouse.

-The majestic desert landscape of Joshua Tree National Park is worth a detour from Los Angeles, just a three-hour drive away.
+A captivating desert landscape, Joshua Tree National Park is worth a detour from Los Angeles (just a three-hour drive away.)
 Winter is a popular time to visit because the weather is ideal for hiking and rock climbing.

 You can even go camping here in wintertime.
-It's a good idea to reserve a campsite in advance, because the campgrounds fill up during the high season (October through May).
+It's a good idea to reserve a campsite in advance.
+The campgrounds tend to fill up during the high season (October through May).

 Joshua Tree National Park is famous for its wildflowers, which begin to bloom as early as February in the lower elevations.
 The best place to check out the colorful blossoms is in Cottonwood Spring.

-In Northern California's rural Sonoma County, the idyllic fishing village of Bodega Bay is a peaceful place to visit during the wintertime and also offers some interesting events.
-Bodega Bay hosts a Chowder Day in January.
+During the wintertime, Bodega Bay hosts some interesting events including a Chowder Day in January.
 The event includes chowder tastings from local restaurants, whale watching, and a chance to pick up fresh seafood at the waterfront.

 In February, the Lake Sonoma Steelhead Festival celebrates the steelhead trout season, with entertaining activities and live music concerts.